rob-blackbourn/blog-react-python/step3/README.md

 ## Python Code

-As the purpose of the app is to generate exercises for matrix multiplication we will need some python code to do this.
+As the purpose of the app is to generate exercises for matrix multiplication we will need some Python code to do this.
 We add the file `src/pythonCode.js` with the following contents.

 ```javascript